barracksiot/javascript-client/README.md

     }
   ],
   "changed":[
-    // List of packages already installed on the device that can be updated {
+    // List of packages already installed on the device that have a new version {
       reference: "abc.edf",
       version: "0.0.1",